musicislife727/demo-repo/README.md

 - **Custom VPC** - with your specified CIDR range.
 Default name is ***customvpc***

-Every other resource and the amounts that you desire must be EXPLICITLY defined using the following variables.
+Every other resource and the amounts that you desire must be EXPLICITLY defined using the following variables:

 ## Variables